NicolasRiel/Heidelberg_LaMEM_course/README.md

 How do the models compare to a real/natural case?

 > [!IMPORTANT]
-> For the figures make sure you have the axis properly labelled, provide colorbar and caption for all fields and contour/glyphs
+> For the figures make sure you have the axis properly labelled, provide colorbar and caption for all fields and contour/glyphs.
+Annotate time (CTRL+SPACE Annotate time)
 > Explore the control of 1 or 2 parameters
 > Hand-over March 29th - 2024
 > Attach the Julia script to your report (send per mail)